 Like all living things, trees also have an immune system.
-Sure, it might work differently compared to a human immune system, but it does mean that trees too can fall victim to different types of diseases throughout their lives.
+This means that trees too can fall victim to different types of diseases just like we do.

-Here are some of the most common tree diseases you can come face to face with, along with their respective treatments.
+Here are some of the most common tree diseases, along with their respective treatments.

 Anthracnose is a fairly common fungus that can affect trees that are in particularly damp environments or have a generous amount of foliage.
 The foliage makes it easier for the fungus to grow in the shade/ dark and to camouflage itself.
 Anthracnose has a direct effect on the leaves of a tree.